Sultan-Alghamdi94/Creating-an-Integrated-Web-Page-for-Controlling-and-Displaying-Robot-Movement-and-Stored-Data/README.md

 ## Introduction

-In this project, we will create a web page to display stored data, specifically the latest command issued to a robot.
-This page will allow users to view the most recent direction command stored in the database, providing real-time insights into the robot's last received instruction.
+This project includes a web page designed to display the latest command confirmation data.
+The web page provides a user-friendly interface to view the most recent commands executed by the system.

 ## Project Description